Gerindra Party

 The Great Indonesia Movement Party (Partai Gerakan Indonesia Raya, /id/), better known as the Gerindra Party (Indonesian: /id/), is a nationalist, right-wing populist political party in Indonesia.
 Since 2014, it has been the third-largest party in the House of Representatives (DPR), having won 86 seats in the latest election.
 It currently controls the presidency and is part of the ruling government.
 Gerindra is led by former army general and current president Prabowo Subianto.

+Prabowo Subianto meets with Gerindra Party supporters.

 Founded in 2008, Gerindra serves as the political vehicle for Prabowo.
 The party first participated in the 2009 legislative election and secured 26 seats in the DPR.
 In the presidential election, Prabowo ran as the vice-presidential candidate for Megawati Soekarnoputri of PDI-P, but they were defeated by the incumbent president, Susilo Bambang Yudhoyono (SBY).
 Gerindra then became the opposition to the SBY administration.
 In 2014, Gerindra placed third in the legislative election, and Prabowo ran with Hatta Rajasa against Joko Widodo (Jokowi) in the presidential election, but they lost.
 Gerindra once again became the opposition to the government.
 In the 2019 legislative election, Gerindra won the second-highest majority of votes.
 Prabowo ran with Sandiaga Uno against Jokowi and lost again.
 After Prabowo reconciled with Jokowi in July 2019, Gerindra joined the government coalition and he was later appointed the Minister of Defense.
 In 2024, Prabowo ran with Gibran Rakabuming Raka and won the presidential election in the first round.